 Criminal records or immigration violations create significant barriers to renewal.
 Company closure or substantial downsizing may eliminate the business justification for your continued employment.

-Required Documents for Employment Pass Renewal
+Documents Needed for Employment Pass Renewal

-Employee Documents
+Employee-Related Documents

 Personal Documentation